CIS565-Fall-2019/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 This assignment has a considerable amount of performance analysis compared to implementation work.
 Complete the implementation early to leave time!

+### Notes
+- Tiles - 2D, taken from eyepoint
+- Cluster - the triangles formed when creating tiles, but now cut up along z

 ### Credits